Artisan-Lab/tag-std/sp-origin.md

 ### 3. Viability of the Tag-based Representation

 Theoretically, the space of possible safety properties is unbounded, and their complexity can be arbitrarily high due to the Turing-complete nature of such programs.
-A critical question arises: can such properties be represented using safety tags, which are abbreviated forms of safety properties originally described in natural language.
-In the example above, both `Dereferenceable` and `ValidNum` are safety tags.
+A critical question arises: can such properties be represented using safety tags？

 The answer is yes, for two reasons.